 Protect Your Walls;

 Command strips are an apartment resident’s best friend!
 By now, everyone knows command strips can be used to hang pictures and decorations without needing to put holes in your wall, perfect for decorating your apartment and saving your security deposit!
 Another great tool is door hangers.
-These can easily be found in the bathroom aisle at your local store and are great for hanging wreaths on exterior or interior doors.
+These can easily be found in the bathroom aisle at your local store and are great for hanging wreaths on the exterior or interior doors.
 They will hold up against the elements like rain and snow better than a command strip and can be used over and over again year after year.

 Use Practical Items;

 One of the hardest things to deal with when decorating an apartment is the clutter.
 We want beautiful holiday displays on every horizontal surface, but can soon find ourselves overwhelmed with pumpkins and tiny snowman statues.
 One tip is to decorate with items that you actually use, so the holiday cheer becomes helpful as well!
-Themed plates, cups, cookie jars, placemats and other kitchen items add decorative touches, and can be used during holiday parties.
+Themed plates, cups, cookie jars, placemats, and other kitchen items add decorative touches and can be used during holiday parties.
 Seasonal coffee cups can be left on the counter for decoration and used for your coffee, hot chocolate, and apple cider.
 Use a holiday-themed maildrop box to collect Christmas cards.

 Be Smart About Storage;